RestartB/titanium/Privacy.md

 We may make changes to this policy over time.
 If a major change is made to the privacy policy, you will be notified when you next run a command with the bot.
 We will also make an announcement over public channels.

 ## Contact Us
-If you wish to contact us about a privacy related concern (policy enquiry, data access request, etc.), please use the following email address:
+If you wish to contact us about a privacy related concern (policy enquiry, data access request, etc.), please join the [support Discord server](https://discord.gg/FKc8gZUmhM), then create a ticket.
-`privacy@titaniumbot.me`

 We will attempt to get back to you ASAP regarding your concern.

-**Only use this email for privacy related concerns and enquiries.
-Non privacy related emails will be ignored.**